wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Specifically, caller can add or remove sharers, query whether a particular cache is a sharer, or whether there is any sharer at all.
 In addition, the owner can be set or removed, and the coherence state can be changed to one of the four states.
+The timestamp, although not being part of the functional coherence states, can also be set or obtained by calling the member functions.

+`class DataLine` implements a tag entry that contains only data, which is stored as a vector of bytes in data member `data_`, and a pointer to `class DirectoryLine` object, in data member `tag_`.

+`class CacheLine` implements a tag entry that contains both data, as a vector of bytes, and a coherence state variable, as data member `state_`.
+There is neither sharer nor owner information stored, suggesting that this class can only be used in private caches.